PaddlePaddle/PaddleX/README_en.md

     </tr>
 </table>

 > ❗Note: The above capabilities are implemented based on GPU/CPU.
 PaddleX can also perform local inference and custom development on mainstream hardware such as Kunlunxin, Ascend, Cambricon, and Haiguang.
 The table below details the support status of the pipelines.
-For specific supported model lists, please refer to the [Model List (Kunlunxin XPU)](./docs/support_list/model_list_xpu_en.md)/[Model List (Ascend NPU)](./docs/support_list/model_list_npu_en.md)/[Model List (Cambricon MLU)](./docs/support_list/model_list_mlu_en.md)/[Model List (Haiguang DCU)](./docs/support_list/model_list_dcu_en.md).
+For specific supported model lists, please refer to the [Model List (Kunlunxin XPU)](./docs/support_list/model_list_xpu_en.md)/[Model List (Ascend NPU)](./docs/support_list/model_list_npu_en.md)/[Model List (Cambricon MLU)](./docs/support_list/model_list_mlu_en.md)/[Model List (Hygon DCU)](./docs/support_list/model_list_dcu_en.md).
 We are continuously adapting more models and promoting the implementation of high-performance and service-oriented deployment on mainstream hardware.

 🔥🔥 **Support for Domestic Hardware Capabilities**